-It was exactly 10 years ago that we fulfilled our New Year's Resolution that changed our lives.
+It was exactly 11 years ago that we fulfilled our New Year's Resolution that changed our lives.
 It was, January 2008 as we sailed down The Nile River in Cairo celebrating the kick off of The Tour d'Afrique; A cycling race down the continent of Africa.

 We had already taken up a life of adventure travel splitting our time between work and travel, but we felt unfulfilled.

 His inspiring story of switching gears from being a couch potato, smoking two packs of cigarettes a day to extreme athlete inspired us to get off our butts once and for all.